 We keep ourselves, and each other, safe.
 This is our Golden Rule in school.
 Safeguarding is at the centre of everything we do here at Churchfield, and the responsibility of every single member of our school community.

-The safety of our pupils is our number one priority and takes precedent overt everything else in school.
+The safety of our pupils is our number one priority and takes precedent in school.
 If you have any concerns at all, no matter how small, please contact us.
 Although we have designated safeguarding staff members, we are all responsible and all here to support our pupils and school community.
 Safeguarding does not stop at the school gates, we all have a duty to safeguard children in any and all contexts.
 No matter how small your concern, whether that be something in school or out of, please contact us instantly.
 Our entire ethos is built upon being a community-focussed school, and a pillar of that ethos is provide our children with every opportunity to flourish in a safe and nurturing environment.

 Safeguarding is the responsibility of every single person in our school community.
 However, the people in our school with designated safeguarding roles are below, as well as some key contacts for our local area.
 This information is also in our Safeguarding leaflet that all visitors are given.
 If you ever feel that a child is at immediate risk of harm or in danger, always contact 999 as soon as physically possible.